pitchplay/blog-content/_posts/2016-04-19-efficient-practice.md

 ---
 layout: post
-title: "Efficient Practice"
+title: "Common Practice Habits and Why You Should Avoid Them"
 author: "Hayley MacLeod"
 categories: practice
 ---

 How do you get better at practicing?
-You can begin by analyzing the ways in which you have been practicing inefficiently.
+You can begin by analyzing the ways in which you have been practicing.
 So, before we discover how to make the most of your practice sessions, it is helpful to recognize some **common practice habits**.